danfuzz/samizdat/doc/language-guide/04-operators.md

 **Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

+#### Convert boolean to logical truth value &mdash; `& expression`

+A unary and takes a boolean truth value &mdash; `true` or `false` &mdash;
+yielding an equivalent logical truth value.
+That is, if the inner `expression` is `true`, the outer expression also yields `true`.
+If the inner `expression` yields `false`, the outer expression yields void.
+Any other inner expression is an error (terminating the runtime).

+This operator is useful in order to perform conditional operations on a boolean variable or data structure element.

 #### Convert logical truth value to boolean &mdash; `&& expression`

 A unary double-and takes a logical truth value &mdash; where